BenjaminJAnderson/Website/_posts/2018-02-07-how-to-be-productive.markdown

 ---
 layout: post
-title: How to be productive?
+title: HOW TO BE PRODUCTIVE?
 image: 9.jpg
 date: 2018-02-07 17:50:18 +0200
 tags: [workflow, programming]